secondubly/clippy/README.md

-# Clippy-Shoutouts
+# Clippy

-A stream overlay that selects a 15 second (or less) weighted-random top clip from a given channel.
+A stream overlay API that selects a 15 second (or less) weighted-random top clip from a given channel.

 # Instructions